musamairshad/Dice-Roller-App/README.md

-## Dice Roller App made by using Flutter.
+## Dice Roller Application made by using Flutter.